tasesmuemils/100DaysOfCode/web_development/diary.md

 # 07.02.2019 32/100
 Started new template.
 I already found new things - dark opacity on background image.
 Most difficult wil be position of elements which are outside other element borders , but I will try!

+# 08.02.2019 33/100
+I finished HTML/CSS styling (still more to go - navbar, responsivnes).
+But after that JS/jQuery.
+So far, this is the best looking thing I have crteated.